 There’s a long list of food Taiwan is famous for: from street foods to desserts.
+Many of these can be found in any one of Taipei night markets.
 Some like pineapple cake, bubble tea, and beef noodle soup are known all over the world.
 Looking back, we spent most of our time in Taipei going from one eating spot to another, following recommendations our foodie friends told us.
 I think considering that we’re both picky eaters, we did pretty good.

 Taipei: Eat all the food